 Perth Parks and Playgrounds

 Without the pressure of a big family holiday 2018, we had time to re-visit the parks and playgrounds of our home city Perth, as well as enjoy the many free activities on offer around Christmas time.

 What Did We Do Instead Of Travel Or Taking A Family Holiday 2018?

 I clearly realized that our priority on travel has meant that we have sometimes missed out on other parts of our children’s lives that are vital to their sense of self and belonging at this stage.
 This might be very different for other children, and other families, but we have had to accept that for our kids, this is important.
 Maybe it won’t be in a few years’ time, but right now it is.

-In February she got guinea pigs, which despite being “unmated” produced a number of offspring … to her great joy!
-Then, in December, we made the huge commitment for a puppy.
+In February, she got guinea pigs, which despite being “unmated” produced a number of offspring … to her great joy!
+Then, in December, we made a huge commitment to get a puppy.
 This was something that we had avoided largely because we felt it didn’t fit into our (the parent!) aspirations for a travel lifestyle.

 We Bought Household STUFF